 • Preheat oven to 180°c• Dissolve gravy granules in the hot water, then pour this into a mixing bowl• Add the flour, egg, and any of the other optional ingredients, and mix well • Knead the dough until it forms a ball, then roll it out until it’s about 0.5 inches thick• Cut into slices, or use your shaped mould, to make your chosen shaped biscuits, then place on a baking tray lined with greaseproof paper• Bake for 30 minutes, or until golden, then leave to cool before your dog can enjoy them

 Before making any tasty treats for your four-legged friend, consider any allergies or dislikes that they may have.
 Food allergies and intolerances are quite common, and can make feeding your dog very expensive when you’re discovering what they’re allergic to.
 If you’re considering making your own treats, always check you’re using dog-friendly ingredients, as some foods can be toxic to pets.
-Here's a useful link that gives you a summary of many toxic items and foods that’re dangerous for your pet to digest.
-If you take out comprehensive pet insurance, you’ll be covered when it comes to vet fees and any allergy tests your pet may need.
-If you have any questions about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+If you take out pet insurance, you may be covered when it comes to vet fees should your pet come across any allergies.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance underwritten by Fairmead Insurance here.
+Pre-existing medical conditions are not covered.

 Find this story useful?
 Share it with a friend

 Thinking about applying for a loan?
 Here are four things to think about beforehand.

 Unsure if you can afford a loan?
 Here are four questions you should ask yourself before...

 Wondering what a personal loan is and how you can use it?
 Here’s all you need to know a...

 Are you juggling a number of debt repayments every month?
 Then a debt consolidation loa...